Blog

 1. It reduces the chance of rust.
 Without proper airflow, moisture can accumulate under your safe.

-2. Leveling your safe ensures proper door swing when you open the door.
+2. It ensures proper door swing and mechanism operation when you open the door.
 If your safe isn’t level, the door can unexpectedly swing further open or closed while you’re accessing the contents.
 This can range from annoying to dangerous, if a 500-pound door suddenly closes on you.

 3. Bolting Down Your Safe to the Garage Floor

-Whenever a customer asks, “can you put a gun safe in the garage,” the main concern is humidity.
+Whenever a customer asks, “can you put a gun safe in the garage,” one of the main concerns is humidity and temperature.
 This isn’t something you should ignore.
 But, there are steps you can take to keep your safe protecting your contents from rust and mildew.

-This is why we always recommend using a combination of a dehumidifier and a desiccant can.
+This is why we always recommend using a combination of two dehumidifiers.
 Not only does this substantially cut down on any moisture that may build up in your safe, it offers an extra layer of protection in the event one of your dehumidifiers stops working.

 Heating Element

-One of the dehumidifiers we recommend is a small energy efficient heating element, also known as a golden rod.
+One of the dehumidifiers we recommend is a heating element, also known as a golden rod.
 This rod circulates warm air throughout your safe to keep rust, mold, and mildew from building up on your firearms and paperwork.

 Another advantage of desiccant dehumidifiers is they don’t require electricity.
 This ensures they keep functioning if the power goes out and are particularly important if your safe doesn’t have access to an electrical outlet.